pyro0ownz/Proxies/README.md

 pip install requests[socks]
 This command installs both requests and PySocks (for SOCKS proxy support).

-Assuming you are using a recent version of Python (3.3 or later), you only need to install tqdm.
+Assuming you are using a recent version of Python (3.3 or later), you also need to install tqdm.
 Here’s how to do it step by step:

 Open your terminal or command prompt.